D&D Monk 5e Guide

 - Athletics (STR): Good for grapples and moving around difficult environments, especially if you don’t completely neglect STR.

 - History (INT): Can be nice if you enjoy lore and roleplaying, but you will make your DM work extra hard!
 Unfortunately your INT score won’t be high enough to take advantage of this skill.

 - Insight (WIS): Monks typically have a good WIS score to take advantage of Insight.
 It’s a pity that this isn’t Perception though, since Perception is just better most of the time.

 - Religion (INT): Same as History but sometimes more useful if your campaign includes gods.
 Unfortunately your INT score won’t be high enough to take advantage of this skill.

 - Stealth (DEX): Since Monks have high DEX and don’t wear any noisy heavy armor they are a great option for sneaking around or scouting.
 Although if you have a Rogue in the party your usefulness in that regard becomes next to zero.

 Unarmored Defense: Once you hit 20 in both DEX and WIS you’ll manage to get 20 AC.
 Not too shabby for a character without armor but that won’t be until level 19 if you don’t take any feats.

-Martial Arts: This is the key feature that makes the Monk actually work as a class.
+Martial Arts: This is the key feature that makes the monk actually work as a class.
+It gives you an unarmed strike as a bonus action as long as you use your action to attack with an unarmed strike or monk weapon, which will be the case most often.
 Most importantly, STR can be dumped in favor of DEX and an extra attack as a bonus action helps keep damage more consistent with other classes.